Arnavion/libjass/README.md

 The API documentation is linked in the Links section below.
 Here's an overview:

 * The method [ASS.fromUrl()](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS.fromUrl) takes in a URL to an ASS script and returns a promise that resolves to an [ASS](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS) object.
 This ASS object represents the script properties, the line styles and dialogue lines in it.
-The example index.js uses gets the URL from the src attribute of a track tag.
 Alternatively, you can use [ASS.fromString()](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS.fromString) to convert a string of the script contents into an ASS object.

-* index.js initializes a default renderer that libjass ships with, the [DefaultRenderer](http://arnavion.github.io/libjass/api.xhtml#libjass.renderers.DefaultRenderer).
-This renderer uses information from the ASS object to build up a series of div elements around the video tag.
+* Next, you initialize a renderer to render the subtitles. libjass ships with an easy-to-use renderer, the [DefaultRenderer](http://arnavion.github.io/libjass/api.xhtml#libjass.renderers.DefaultRenderer).
+It uses information from the ASS object to build up a series of div elements around the video tag.
 There is a wrapper (.libjass-subs) containing div's corresponding to the layers in the ASS script, and each layer has div's corresponding to the 9 alignment directions. libjass.css contains styles for these div's to render them at the correct location.

 * The renderer uses [window.requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame) as a source of timer ticks.
 In each tick, it determines the set of dialogues to be shown at the current video time, renders each of them as a div, and appendChild's the div into the appropriate layer+alignment div.

 * The renderer handles resizing the subtitles when the user clicks the browser's native fullscreen-video button. index.js also contains code to change the size of the subtitles based on user input.

 * Lastly, the renderer contains an implementation of preloading fonts before playing the video.
-It uses a map of font names to URLs - index.js creates this map from the @font-face rules in fonts.css.
+It uses a map of font names to URLs - this map can be conveniently created from a CSS file containing @font-face rules using [RendererSettings.makeFontMapFromStyleElement()](http://arnavion.github.io/libjass/api.xhtml#libjass.renderers.RendererSettings.makeFontMapFromStyleElement)

+* For an example of using libjass, check out [the demo.](http://arnavion.github.io/libjass/demo/index.xhtml)

 ### Can I use libjass in node?